Sunday, December 18, 2011

 The remixes, according to Piotr, are "essential extensions of the original ideas."
 “AGORA Regathered was a chance for me to expand on the initial concept of the AGORA record by gathering together diverse re-presentations of my work.”
 Many of the tracks indeed feel like they've retained some of Piotr's ethos, however re-arranged, re-interpreted, “re-gathered.”
 Blectum's version of “From Whiteness,” for instance, maintains it's cold feel (minus the apocalyptic lyrics) with it's percussive, industrial reverberations.
 In yet another version, Protofuse was able to sample and manipulate it into what sounds like locusts buzzing incessantly, yet rhythmically in the background.
 Perhaps the most distinctly different (and enjoyable) remix is “Winter Consummation.”
 The original feels like a romantic encounter on a lazy, snowy day while Thorpe's version is a little more frenetic and weird, with a kind of happy, pulsing rhythm.

-You can compare both albums for yourself via Piotr's bandcamp, a free track is available courtesy of Bitsquare, and be sure to support the experimental community by downloading AGORA Regathered.
+You can compare both albums for yourself via Piotr's bandcamp.
+Be sure to support the experimental community by downloading AGORA Regathered.
 You won't be disappointed.
 Enjoy.

 at 1:50 PM